What Causes White Spots on the Throat: Symptoms, and Treatment

 on the root cause of your white spots, treatment might not be necessary.
 For

-instance, if a viral infection is at play, the spots could resolve on its own.
+instance, if a viral infection is at play, the spots could resolve on their own.

 In cases where yeast or bacterial infections are the culprits, a healthcare